 1. HURLEY LOCK

-Best wild swimming in the Thames with a large shelving beach and good facilities for young families.
+Best for families with a large shelving beach and good facilities.

 A little further out, the water gradually deepens allowing for an excellent wild swim.